rushyn/gator/README.md

 4. Aggregate the feeds: note that the feeds will be continually polled unit stopped “CTRL+C”.
 Polling interval valid arguments are 1s, 1m, 1h.
 > 		gator agg 1s

 5. Browse your feed browse has an optional argument of number of feeds you’d like to see.
+It will default to 2 if no value is given.
 > 		gator browse 5

 Remember if you want to clear the database use the “gator reset”, there is no going back after reset.
 The data in data base will be erased.